-This featured Pinterest pin may throw you.
-It is a bar of Wrigley's soap.
-If you're like me, you'll immediately think of Wrigley's chewing gum.
-Is this the same Wrigley's?
+The image below may throw you.
+It is a vintage ad for a bar of Wrigley’s soap.
+If you’re like me, you’ll immediately think of Wrigley’s chewing gum.
+Is this the same Wrigley’s?
 Why, yes.

 Originally, Wrigley contracted with Zeno Mfg.
 Co. to make gum to give away, but when demand skyrocketed, he went into the gum business, and soon became the leading gum brand, as we know it today.

-The second pin on this page shows some very old packages of Wrigley's chewing gum, with two that are labelled "Zeno," including Pepsin gum and blood orange flavor.
+The Pinterest pin below shows some very old packages of Wrigley’s chewing gum, with two that are labelled “Zeno,” including Pepsin gum and blood orange flavor.
 So, how in the world did the most successful chewing gum maker start out with soap?

 William Wrigley Jr.’s father was a soap-maker in Philadelphia.
 Born in 1861, by the age of 10 William Jr. was selling his father’s soap on the streets.
 Even before that he earned money taking care of a horse, making fifty cents a month at the age of nine.

 Tired of school, (he had been suspended multiple times) in 1872, he ran away to New York city, where he sold Newspapers and worked on two different sailing ships for a few weeks.
 He returned home only to be sent back to school, where his behavior soon got him kicked out for good.
 This time it was because he got the bright idea of decorating the school building’s nameplate with a pie.
 He didn’t just throw the pie, he was harder working than this.
 He had a friend hold him by the heels as he hung over the nameplate and did a thorough job of painting it with pie innards.